Roefaro/Web-Scraping-and-Data-Analysis-Project/README.md

 2. Create a new branch for your feature or fix.
 3. Make your changes and commit them.
 4. Push to your fork and submit a pull request.

-## License
-*(Specify the license under which your project is released, e.g., MIT License, Apache License, etc.)*

-## Acknowledgments
-*(Optionally, acknowledge any individuals, projects, or resources that have inspired or supported your work.)*

----

-Feel free to customize this README further to fit the specific details and requirements of your project.
-Let me know if you need any further assistance!